kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/108-javascript-expressions-and-operators/107-conditional-operators.md

 # Conditional operators

-Conditional operator also known as Ternary operator is the only JS operator that takes three operands.
+The Conditional operator also known as the Ternary operator is the only JS operator that takes three operands.

 The operator can have one of two values based on a condition.